Tyrrrz/CliWrap/Readme.md

 await cmd.ExecuteAsync();
 ```

-- Pipe a string into stdin of a command, stdout of that command into stdin of another command, and then stdout and stderr of the last command into stdout and stderr of the parent process:
+- Pipe a string into stdin of one command, stdout of that command into stdin of another command, and then stdout and stderr of the last command into stdout and stderr of the parent process:

 ```csharp
 var cmd =